Efficient Zeroth-Order Federated Finetuning of Language Models on Resource-Constrained Devices: Results

+We compare \ac{METHOD} against vanilla FedAvg ~\citep{mcmahan2017communication} and federated fine-tuning with LoRA ~\citep{hu2022lora}, denoted as FedAvg(LoRA).
+For FedAvg(LoRA), we use a LoRA rank of $r=8$ and a scaling factor of $\alpha=16$, applied to the query and value projections of the attention layers.

-In \cref{fig:memory_fo}, we compare the memory footprint of \ac{METHOD} with FedAvg and FedAvg with LoRA FedAvg(LoRA) to finetune RoBERTa-Large using two different context lengths of $32$ and $256$.
-For FedAvg and FedAvg(LoRA) we consider vanilla SGD with no optimizer states.
-For FedAvg, the memory consumption is $ \SI{2.9}{\giga \byte}$ and $\SI{4.9}{\giga \byte}$ respectively, which exceed the available memory on many edge devices.
-Another memory-efficient candidate for training using backpropagation is LoRA, where only the gradients of low-rank matrices are stored in memory instead of model parameters.
-LoRA with backpropagation achieves competitive memory saving in the small context-length scenario; however, it suffers in the long context-length scenario as the cost of intermediate activations increases.
-It therefore requires $\SI{3.9}{\giga \byte}$ of memory for long context-length.
-For \ac{METHOD}, it consumes a peak memory of only $\SI{1.4}{\giga \byte}$ and $\SI{1.75}{\giga \byte}$ over the two context lengths.
+\paragraph{Memory Evaluation:} \cref{fig:memory_fo} provides a comparison of the memory footprint of finetuning on RoBERTa-large and OPT1.3B using two different context lengths of $32$ and $256$.
+For FedAvg and FedAvg(LoRA), we consider vanilla SGD with no optimizer states (see also Appendix~\ref{appendix:adamw} for further discussion with AdamW ~\citep{loshchilov2018decoupled}).
+FedAvg consumes up to $\SI{4.9}{\giga \byte}$, $\SI{13.1}{\giga \byte}$, and $\SI{14.8}{\giga \byte}$ over RoBERTa-large, OPT1.3B, and LLaMa, respectively.
+LoRA with backpropagation achieves competitive memory savings in the small context-length scenario; however, it suffers in the long context-length scenario as the cost of intermediate activations increases, requiring $\SI{3.9}{\giga \byte}$, $\SI{8.8}{\giga \byte}$, and $\SI{9.2}{\giga \byte}$ of memory for long context-length over the three models.
+For \ac{METHOD}, it consumes a peak memory in the long context-length of only $\SI{1.75}{\giga \byte}$, $\SI{5.4}{\giga \byte}$, and $\SI{6.6}{\giga \byte}$ on the three models, while using a larger batch size.
+These show that first-order backpropagation methods require much larger memory as they store activations and gradients, making them impractical for training on edge devices.

+\paragraph{Accuracy:} In terms of accuracy, \ac{METHOD} achieves results comparable to FedAvg(LoRA), with only a small decrease of $1\%$ and $4\%$ on RoBERTa over SST2 and RTE respectively, while showing no loss in accuracy over the WIC dataset.
+On OPT1.3B, \ac{METHOD} shows a decrease of $0.4\%$ and $7\%$ over MultiRC and SQuAD (f1-score) while recording a decrease in accuracy on LLaMA of $3.8\%$ over BOOLQ dataset.
+Both methods, however, remain slightly behind FedAvg, which serves as an upper bound.
+For \ac{METHOD}, this is $3.9\%$ on average, indicating a minor gap compared to FedAvg.
+This shows that \ac{METHOD} (and \ac{ZO} in general) do not lead to large degradation in accuracy in the evaluated finetuning scenarios.